Unitary Patent & Unitary Patent Court

 Questions and Answers on the Unitary Patent (UP) and the Unitary Patent Court (UPC).

-The European patent is the patent that is currently granted in accordance with the provisions of the European Patent Convention (EPC).
+The European patent is the patent that is granted in accordance with the provisions of the European Patent Convention (EPC).
 Once granted, it is transformed into a “bundle” of national patents valid in countries that the proprietor chooses at the time of grant from among those that adhere to the EPC.

 On the other hand, the patent with unitary effect is a European patent which, at the time of grant, does not become a “bundle” of national patents, but instead remains “single” and is valid in all the countries that adhere to the Unitary Patent system.
-It will still be possible to validate the patent in the countries not adhering to the Unitary Patent system, similarly to what is required for European patents.
+It is still possible to validate the patent in the countries not adhering to the Unitary Patent system, similarly to what is required for European patents.

 At the time of grant, the proprietor can choose between a European patent and a unitary patent.